 How to Keep Your Quilt Backing Flat and Smooth

-We know it can be a struggle to keep your backing completely smooth while basting it before quilting.
-We asked our Facebook readers their best tips for getting a flat backing.
+Most quilters struggle to keep their quilt backings smooth during the basting step that precedes quilting.
+We asked our Facebook readers for their best tips on getting flat backings.
 Here's what they said!

 "I have a hard floor in my sewing room and then I use painter’s tape to tape it down while I add the layers." -Sue C.